colinator27/open-day-dialogue-compiler/README.md

 To use, simply build the project as an executable, and run it from command line.
 You should be prompted with the usage.

-As of writing this, the usage is as follows:
+As of writing/updating this, the usage is as follows:
 ```
 OpenDayDialogue <options>
 Options: